Laughing Matryoshka: Plot

 Yamanaka, Michiue's former colleague and current boss, finds information about the time Hiroko was working as a hostess in Ginza.
 Michiue finds herself being followed, and, as she tries to flee, she runs into Hiroko.
 Michiue tries to confront her about the deaths, but Hiroko counters with a comment about Michiue's son's safety, previous to leaving.
 The man with whom Hiroko leaves is the same that had been following Michiue.
 Michiue later goes to Sasaki's shop, where she learns that Seike will return to his hometown to give a lecture.
 She also receives a message from him saying "Please, don't be reckless".
 Information is also learned about Seike's grandmother, Hiroko's mother.
 She was a Chinese woman that had a relationship with a Japanese man, whom she didn't have contact from after Hiroko's birth.
 It is thought that her constant use of the word "revenge" permeated in both Hiroko's and Seike's early childhood.

 With Suzuki's help, the journalist team find out the whereabouts of Togashi, a former secretary during the disappearance of Morohashi.
 They assume that it was Togashi who covered up Morohashi's involvement in the BG stock incident.
-Michiue meets Hiroko again, and this time they talk about Hiroko's past with a Chinese mother and how in afected her.
+Michiue meets Hiroko again, and this time they talk about Hiroko's past with a Chinese mother and how in affected her.
 They continue to talk about other things, including the reference to a tape that has information from the BG case, and that Hiroko is holding to.
 In a meeting, Seike proposes a new "prime ministerial election system" in which the prime minister is chosen by direct vote of the people.
 Michiue thinks this could be seen as a stepping stone for Seike.

 Michiue begins to think differently about Hiroko, as her words reveal that she is estranged from Seike.
 Michiue now has another problem in her hands.
 If Hiroko wasn't the one who had sent Suzuki the paper that Seike had written about Hitler and Hanussen, who did?
 She returned to Hiroko's house to talk to her husband, while a mysterious woman appears to overhear their conversation (and the one with Hiroko, before).
 It is their helper, Reiko Tadokoro.
 Michiue begins suspecting Tadokoro is involved... and she is!
 Turns out that Tadokoro is in reality Arisa Manaka, the woman who Seike had a relationship in their college era.
 If Manaka was at Hiroko's house, that could mean that she probably was still trying to find a way to get close to Seike, or finding ways to continue influencing him, even if not by his side.